B2B payment collection: what is it and what are the problems? We’ve got a solution!

 Lack of payment visibility

 Tracking and monitoring payments across various channels and customers can be a challenge.
 Beyond a certain level of chaos and the unknown, what’s the problem with that?
-Without clear visibility into payment status and pending invoices, managing cash flow is a real challenge.
+Without clear visibility into payment status and pending invoices, managing cash flow and accounts receivable management are real challenges.

 Difficulties with international payments